br0nco640k/br0nco640k/README.md

 - 💞️ I’m looking to collaborate on games and game related software
 - 📫 How to reach me ...
 No contact info!

 I'm in the process of starting up my own game development studio, which I'll share later on.
-I'm going through the excrutiating process of learning how to use Unity.
+I just moved my game development work back to Godot after trying out Unity for a while (and hating it).

 I have worked with a wide variety of programming languages over the decades, including BASIC, pascal, C, C++, C#, REXX, BASH, MS-DOS batch files, and even LabVIEW.
 I have worked with Apple II's, Macs, the Commodore VIC-20 and Amiga, various large UNIX systems, IBM 370 mainframes, almost every